RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 Save `theme.xml`

-If you switch Emulationstation to the Spare theme now, this is what you should see:
+If you switch EmulationStation to the Spare theme now, this is what you should see:

 <figure markdown>
   ![Blank System View](https://i.imgur.com/0wmJRci.jpg)